jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

   status,
   // the final result sent by the router response,
-  // if set to true, the route response will be sent with res.send() instead of res.json() responseIsNotJSON,
+  // if set to false, the route response will be sent with res.send() instead of res.json() ; defaults to true responseIsJson,
 };
 ```